alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 *Output of the agent CLI:*
 ![Example agent recommendation](agent_recommendation.png)

 At the moment it's restricted to transfer recommendations, rather than full team and captain selection.
-I've used pydantic-ai as the agentic framework for its structured outputs and Logfire integration for observability.
+I've used [Pydantic AI](https://ai.pydantic.dev/) as the agentic framework for its structured outputs and [Logfire](https://logfire.pydantic.dev/) integration for observability.

 *Logfire trace:*
 ![Logfire trace](logfire.png)